awell-health/awell-score/src/calculation_suite/calculations/short form surveys/sf12/README.md

 ## Introduction

-The SF-12 questionnaire (Short Form 12) is a general health questionnaire that allows statements to be made about the patient's state of health over 8 different dimensions.
+The SF-12 questionnaire (Short Form 12) is a general health questionnaire that allows statements to be made about the patient's state of health over 2 different dimensions.
 It is the short form of the Short Form 36 questionnaire (SF-36).
 Some patients have complained that completing 36 questions is cumbersome.
 Consequently, the originators of the SF-36 developed the SF-12 [1].
-Using regression analysis, Ware et al [1] were able to select 12 questions from the SF-36 that reliably produced scores that mirrored those from the SF-36.
+Using regression analysis, Ware et al. [1] were able to select 12 questions from the SF-36 that reliably produced scores that mirrored those from the SF-36.
+This calculation uses the second edition of the calculation as described by Ware et al. [2].

+This version of the SF-12 is non-proprietary, and the scores calculated are in reference to the United States population profile at the time of the original publication in 1994.
+Subsequent updates to the SF-12 have been made that align the scores with more recent U.S. demographics.
+However, these updates are proprietary, unlike the original SF-12.
+Although differences in scores between different scoring systems for the sf-12 may be minor, clinicians and researchers should note the version of the SF-12 they are using.

 ## Questions and Scoring

-The SF-12 consists of 12 items split over 8 different dimensions.
-The items cover:

-- General health perceptions - 1 item; Excellent = 5,0; Very Good = 4,4; Good = 3,4; Fair = 2,0; Poor = 1,0
-- Physical functioning - 2 items; No, not limited at all = 3; Yes, limited a little = 2; Yes, limited a lot = 1
-- Role physical - 2 items; None of the time = 5; A little of the time = 4; Some of the time = 3; Most of the time = 2; All of the time = 1
-- Bodily pain - 1 item; Not at all = 5; A little bit = 4; Moderately = 3; Quite a bit = 2; Extremely = 1
-- Vitality - 1 item; None of the time = 1; A little of the time = 2; Some of the time = 3; Most of the time = 4; All of the time = 5
-- Social functioning - 1 item; None of the time = 5; A little of the time = 4; Some of the time = 3; Most of the time = 2; All of the time = 1
-- Role emotional - 2 items; None of the time = 5; A little of the time = 4; Some of the time = 3; Most of the time = 2; All of the time = 1
-- Mental health - 2 items;
-    - Item 1: None of the time = 1; A little of the time = 2; Some of the time = 3; Most of the time = 4; All of the time = 5;
-    - Item 2: None of the time = 5; A little of the time = 4; Some of the time = 3; Most of the time = 2; All of the time = 1
+You can view the official SF-12 form we used for this calculation [here](https://drive.google.com/file/d/1w3KG5S-hjRVOc51k6aMm5dhRoUJWhQ-J/view?usp=sharing).

 ## Calculations

-First the raw score is calculated for each dimension by adding each item score within the dimension.
-Next the raw score is transformed to a 0-100 scale, as follows:

-Transformed scale = {(Actual raw score - lowest possible raw score)/Possible raw score range}*100

-This transforms the lowest possible score to 0 and the highest to 100.
-Scores in between are % of the possible achieved score.
+1. Questions 1, 8, 9 & 10 are adjusted because they are reverse-scored, meaning that higher values indicate lower health status.
+2. Each response option in the questionnaire items is converted into binary indicator variables.
+3. The score then applies regression weights to these indicator variables.
+These weights are derived from statistical analyses that determine the contribution of each item to the overall physical and mental health scores.
+Click [here](https://drive.google.com/file/d/1w3KG5S-hjRVOc51k6aMm5dhRoUJWhQ-J/view?usp=sharing) to view these weights.
+4. After weighting and aggregation, the raw scores for physical and mental health components are obtained.
+These raw scores are then standardized using population-based norms, resulting in final Physical Component Summary (PCS12) and Mental Component Summary (MCS12) scores.

+## Missing data

+All questions on the SF-12 must be completed before the component scores can be calculated.

 ## Interpretation